Without a Voice

 Holding his right forearm he glanced at the table.
 With a look of disappointment he reluctantly took a seat.
 Gently he lifted his right arm and placed it on the table beside his plate.
 Mom closed the refrigerator door.
 It was an era when appliances lasted long enough to go out of style.
 Avocado green was all the rage in 1970’s kitchens.
 Releasing the push and seal top of the yellow Tupperware pitcher, mom filled our glasses.
 Unsweetened iced tea has always been somewhat of an abomination in the south but you learn to get used to it.

 Unclenching his fist, dad closed his eyes.
 His chest rose as he inhaled.
 Gradually he re-opened his eyes.
 Glancing toward the love of his life he parted his lips.
-Once more he attempted to speak.
-The frustration reached a boiling point.
+Once more he attempted to speak until his frustration reached a boiling point.
 Swiftly he rose as his right arm fell heavily to his side.
 My mother’s favorite dishes soared throughout the room.
 Although dad had been right handed all of his life, his left arm was proving to be quite powerful.
 With a carpenter’s grip, he flipped the kitchen table sideways.
 I ducked as the last of the wheat pattern dinner plates shot above my head.

 What was he trying to say?
 What could have caused such a violent outburst?
 My father did eventually regain his speech.
 Months later, while drinking from the last surviving coffee mug of that evening, I asked him.

 “The words were on the tip on my tongue.”
 He continued.
 “But nothing would come out.”